Highfield Hotel

 Eighteen rooms in a turreted Victorian villa on the hill above Keswick.
-The drawing room looks south over Derwentwater; dinner is taken in the conservatory.
+The lounge looks south over Derwentwater.
 Walks from the door — Walla Crag, Cat Bells, the lakeshore path into town.

 The story